chef/supermarket/docs/supermarket-release-checklist.md

 - Now as you have changed the ssl verification to false you need to reconfigure your supermarket with the command:
   `supermarket-ctl reconfigure`
 - To validate if the changes are properly done you can check the file: `/etc/supermarket/supermarket-running.json`.
 There you should be able to find the same flag: `chef_oauth2_verify_ssl`.
 You can validate if it's set to `false`.
 This will ensure your changes have taken effect.
-- Now go to the your development supermarket website: `https://<supermarket ec2 IP address>` and try to login to supermarket using correct chef-server credentials.
+- Now go to the your development supermarket website: `https://<supermarket ec2 public IP address>` and try to login to supermarket using correct chef-server credentials.
 Authorize supermarket from the chef-server page and it should log you in to supermarket as the chef-server user.

 ### Connect to chef-server using Chef-Client

 To manage cookbooks between supermarket and chef-server we need to install chef-client in our supermarket instance to connect to chef-server as per the following instructions:

-- Get the <user>.pem and <org-validator>.pem file from your chef server into supermarket server through scp command.
+- Get the `<user>.pem` and `<org-validator>.pem` file from your chef server into supermarket server through scp command.
 You will mostly find these 2 pemfiles in the `/tmp` directory in the chef-server host.
 - To install chef client in supermarket instance do the following:
   - ssh into the supermarket ec2 instance.
   - ```wget https://packages.chef.io/files/stable/chef-workstation/20.6.62/debian/10/chef-workstation_20.6.62-1_amd64.deb```